apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

 There will be a new tab on actor run detail for every actor with output schema called "Output".
 This tab will be at the first position and displayed by default.
 Tab will show the following:
 - Items from output schema with property `visible: true` will be rendered in the same order as they are in schema
-- The live view will be displayed only when it's active
+- The live view will be displayed only when it has `visible: true` and when it's active.
+  Otherwise we should show just a short message "This show is over".
 - If the dataset has more views then we should have some select or tabs to select the view

 ### Ideal most comprehensive state